danforthcenter/plantcv/docs/roi_objects.md

 - **Parameters:**
     - img = RGB or grayscale image data to display kept objects on
-    - roi_type = 'cutto' or 'partial' (include objects that are partially inside or overlapping with ROI)
+    - roi_type = 'cutto', 'partial' (for partially inside), or 'largest' (keep only the largest contour)
     - roi_contour = contour of roi, output from one of the pcv.roi subpackage functions
     - roi_hierarchy = contour of roi, output from one of the pcv.roi subpackage functions
     - object_contour = contours of objects, output from "find_objects" function